-COMPANY R AISED BY DOCUMENT REF COMMENTS / RESPONSE City of 6.1.2 The work encompassed by the heritage specialist should Canada Bay Council specifically state that the heritage specialist includes but is not limited to a suitably qualified and experienced heritage Council architect as well as a heritage suitably qualified and experienced heritage engineer.
+COMPANY RAISED BY DOCUMENT REF COMMENTS / RESPONSE City of Canada Bay Council 6.1.2 The work encompassed by the heritage specialist should specifically state that the heritage specialist includes but is not limited to a suitably qualified and experienced heritage architect as well as a heritage suitably qualified and experienced heritage engineer.
 It is not clear what is meant by " proposed installation of at- property treatment on Heritage items" Reference to a 'suitably qualified' heritage specialist in response to the CoA D47 + D48 has been added.
 Identification of the particular heritage qualification is not necessary.
-It is a reference to CoA DAR, it refers to at property It is a reference to CoA D48 - it refers to at-property vibrations impacts to heritage properties.
+It is a reference to CoA D48 - it refers to at-property vibrations impacts to heritage properties.
 Section 6.1.2 (now 5.1.2) updated.
-City of 6.3.3 This condition refers to heritage items proposed to be fully Canada Bay or partial destroyed.
+City of Canada Bay 6.3.3 This condition refers to heritage items proposed to be fully or partial destroyed.
 A list of these heritage items within Council Canada Bay LGA has not been provided in the Heritage Management Plan.
 No heritage buildings are proposed to be fully or partially destroyed.
 Buildings in close proximity to demolition are listed in Section 6.3.3 (now 5.3.4).
-Refer to Table 5 for a City of list of items to be impacted by the CTP works.
-Prior to any work occurring, a condition report must be Canada Bay ľ prepared for St Alban's Church, Rectory, shops and hall.
-Council propared for otraibans officially, shops and fiam.
+Refer to Table 5 for a list of items to be impacted by the CTP works.
+City of - Prior to any work occurring, a condition report must be Canada Bay Council prepared for St Alban's Church, Rectory, shops and hall.
 Church would be subject to a condition survey as it was identified as being at risk of cosmetic damage in the EIS.
 Section 6.7 (now 5.7) has been updated to reflect this requirement.
-City of - An archival recording of St Albans Church should be Canada Bay undertaken just in case there proposed works cause Council irreparable damage to the church.
+City of Canada Bay - An archival recording of St Albans Church should be undertaken just in case there proposed works cause Council irreparable damage to the church.
 The photographic section of the recording will also be useful in helping to assess any damage to the building occasioned by the works.
-Archival recording of St Albans Church is not required by REMM NAH01 City of 6.7 A condition survey has not been required for St Alban's Canada Bay church, rectory, hall and shops at Five Dock.
-This must be Council undertaken.
-The Heritage Management Plan states "ensure the rectification works are consistent with the relevant management documentation for that item".
+Archival recording of St Albans Church is not required by REMM NAH01 City of 6.7 A condition survey has not been required for St Alban's Canada Bay Council church, rectory, hall and shops at Five Dock.
+This must be undertaken.
+Council The Heritage Management Plan states "ensure the rectification works are consistent with the relevant management documentation for that item".
 This does not satisfactorily address the issue of heritage items that do not have a management document.
 An approach and description as to exactly how, in the case of any damage, rectification works will be undertaken to St Alban's church, rectory and hall should be provided at this stage.
 It has not be stated who determines what is "relevant" management documentation.
 This should include the most recent heritage inventory sheet for the item.
 Church would be subject to a condition survey as it was identified as being at risk of cosmetic damage in the EIS.
 6.7 (now 5.7) updated.